MSLNZ/ls-fringeapp/README.md

 ![startup screen shot](readme-images/2025-12-15_12-06.png)
 The window on the left will show the gauge images as they are processed.
 The window on the right is a control panel.

 The wavelengths of the lasers used are retrieved from the Length Standards Equipment Register xml file.
-This will be in the right place if the above installation process was followed.
+This will be in the corret relative folder if the above installation process was followed.
 Otherwsie an error will be shown in the bottom right of the control panel.

 Use the "Load" button to open a file written by the [Gauge-Block-File-Writer](https://github.com/MSLNZ/Gauge-Block-File-Writer).
 The file fomat is described below.